SimCMinMax/AutoSimC/README.md

     neck=T21--chain_of_the_unmaker,id=152283,enchant_id=5890

-To specify a legendary, use the following syntax:

-    waist=L--Mangazas_Madness,id=132864,bonus_id=1811/3630

 (item name is not necessary)

 You can also use [SimPermut](#simpermut-complementarity) to generate the string directly with the gear you have equipped and in your bag.